 - History 4110 History of the American West to 1900

 - History 4120 The American West since 1900

 - History 4985 Historical Research and Methods

 - History 4990 Senior Seminar

-Sara Dant’s work focuses on environmental politics in the United States with a particular emphasis on the creation and development of consensus and bi-partisanism .
-She is currently writing an environmental history of the American West and has published several award-winning articles on Idaho Senator Frank Church, as well as numerous book reviews.
-In addition to co-authoring the two-volume Encyclopedia of American National Parks with Hal Rothman, Professor Dant has written chapters for two forthcoming books on Utah: “Selling and Saving Utah, 1945-Present” in Utah History, and “Going with the Flow: Navigating to Stream Access Consensus in Utah,” in Desert Water: The Future of Utah's Water Resources.
-Professor Dant regularly presents at scholarly conferences and has reviewed manuscripts for many journals and presses.
-She teaches lower-division courses in American History, and upper-division courses on the American West and US Environmental History, as well as Historical Methods and the Senior Seminar.
+Sara Dant is Professor of History whose work focuses on environmental politics in the United States with a particular emphasis on the creation and development of consensus and bi-partisanism .
+She is the author of several prize-winning articles on western environmental politics and co-author, with Hal Rothman, of the two-volume Encyclopedia of American National Parks.
+Dr. Dant is currently writing an environmental history of the American West under contract with Wiley, and has written chapters for two forthcoming books on Utah: “Selling and Saving Utah, 1945-Present” in Utah History, and “Going with the Flow: Navigating to Stream Access Consensus in Utah,” in Desert Water: The Future of Utah's Water Resources.
+She regularly presents at scholarly conferences, publishes book reviews, and has reviewed manuscripts for a number of journals and presses.
+Professor Dant teaches lower-division courses in American History, and upper-division courses on the American West and US Environmental History, as well as Historical Methods and the Senior Seminar.

 - The Environment in the American West (Hoboken, NJ: John Wiley & Sons, Inc., under contract).